Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

    Everything is compatible.

 Texture Coordinate
-   From Dupli is not supported.
+   *From Instancer* is not supported.

 UV Map
-   From Dupli is not supported.
+   *From Instancer* is not supported.

 Wireframe
    Pixel size option does not give exactly the same output as Cycles.
 The width can be a bit different.